jancbeck/create_ytmusic_playlist/README.md

 - The matching ratio threshold can be adjusted using the `--threshold` option.
 - The script will save a cache file in the same directory as the JSON file with a `.cached` extension.
 This cache file stores the video IDs found during previous runs of the script.

+## To do

+- Highlight matched tokens in list
+- order song list by match percentage
+- select from list via arrow up/down keys, highlight selection

 ## License

 This project is licensed under the MIT License.